 The current full version of the calendar may be viewed by clicking the Calendar Button.

-We use electronic scoring and during the duplicate session player rankings are shown on a display screen.
+We use electronic scoring and during the duplicate session player rankings are shown on a display screen when playing face to face.
+RealBridge gives details of the bidding, final contracts at eact table and how the hands were played.

 Results of duplicate sessions are usually posted on this website the same evening.
 Personal scorecards and travellers are available so that a full analysis of performance can be undertaken.

-All hands are dealt using Duplimate and hand records are available to players at the end of each session, complete with a computerised analysis.
+All hands are dealt using RealBridge and records are available to players at the end of each session, complete with a computerised analysis.

 The Club Membership & Financial Year runs from 1st January to 31st December.
 An Annual General Meeting is held as soon as practicable in the Club Year and a Committee is elected.
 The Committee meets as necessary to ensure that the club continues to run efficiently and that all of the events in the calendar take place as smoothly as possible for the benefit of all members.
 However, the essence of the club is participation.
-Members help to set up the tables etc and clear away at the end of the evening.
+Members help to set up the tables etc and clear away at the end of the evening (though not required until we go back to face to face bridge).
 It is not down to the committee to do everything.
 All members are bound by a simple set of rules.
 (See Club Rules) The Club is ultimately governed by its constitution.
 (See Constitution)

 The Club Competition Year runs from 1 January to 31 December.
 The detailed rules for the various competitions can be viewed by clicking the Competition Rules button.
 The winners of trophies get to keep the trophies for a year.